IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Experiments

-\paragraph{Baselines} We consider the following five different baselines: The \textit{vanilla} method uses a maximum value of the softmax output as the confidence of the prediction.
+\paragraph{Baselines } We consider the following five different baselines: The \textit{vanilla} method uses a maximum value of the softmax output as the confidence of the prediction.
 We also consider temperature scaling-based methods that adjust the temperature parameter by maximizing the following calibration measures: \textit{Temperature scaling (TS)} \citep{guo2017calibration}: the log-likelihood on the source validation dataset; \textit{IW temperature scaling (IW-TS)}: the log-likelihood on the importance weighted source validation dataset; \textit{Calibrated prediction with covariate shift (CPCS)}: the Brier score \citep{brier1950verification} on the importance weighted source validation dataset; \textit{TransCal} \citep{wang2020transferable}: the ECE on the importance weighted source validation dataset with a bias and variance reduction technique.
 These methods also use a maximum value of the (temperature-scaled) softmax output as the confidence.

-\paragraph{Results} As shown in Table~\ref{table:ece_img}, IW-GAE achieves the best average ECEs across different base models.
-For individual domains, IW-GAE achieves the best ECE among 11 out of the 12 cases.
-We note that IW-Mid, which selects the middle point in the CI as IW estimation and originates herein, is a strong baseline, outperforming other baselines.
-IW-GAE improves this strong baseline for every case.
-This shows that the process of reducing $\epsilon_{opt}(w^\dagger(n))$ reduces the group accuracy estimation error in the target domain, which is consistent with the result in Proposition~\ref{proposition:closeness_opt}.
+For methods with the IW, we use a logistic regression-based IW estimator as in \citet{wang2020transferable} (cf. Appendix \ref{appx:iw_estim_logistic}).

+\paragraph{Results } As shown in Table~\ref{table:model_calib}, IW-GAE achieves the best average ECEs across different base models and datasets.
+Specifically, IW-GAE outperforms state-of-the-art performances by 53\% on OfficeHome, 31\% on DomainNet, and 21\% on VisDa-2017.
+Further, in additional experiments with different base methods (CDAN and MCD) on OfficeHome, IW-GAE consistently outperforms state-of-the-art performances by 2\% and 5\%, respectively (cf. Tables \ref{table:add_cdan_ece} and \ref{table:add_mcd_ece}).
+Given that the second best model varies for a different dataset and a different base model, we believe that the consistent improvements by IW-GAE indicate its significant robustness compared to the baselines.

+In Table \ref{table:add_posthoc}, we also compare IW-GAE with two recent post-hoc calibration methods, called PTS \citep{tomani2022parameterized} and AvUTS \citep{krishnan2020improving}, which are designed to perform model calibration without using target domain samples.
+As post-hoc calibration methods under general distribution shifts, PTS and AvUTS show compatible results with IW-GAE and outperform some baselines in some domain pairs, i.e., certain types of distribution shifts.
+However, they cannot achieve better average performances than baselines or IW-GAE that explicitly consider the target distribution shift through importance weighting.
+The results show the advantage of explicitly using the information about the distribution shifts for the model calibration task in UDA.